Remnants of my Childhood

-Some of these once industrial mammoths, that once employed thousands in the region, are not being replaced with anything of value.
-A shopping center replaced a coke plant near Portsmouth, Ohio.
-Vacant lots and junk yards replaced an iron foundry in Ironton, Ohio.
-And polluted, deserted lots replaced the world’s largest hot strip in Ashland, Kentucky.
+Unfortunately, some of these former industrial giants, which once employed thousands of people in the region, are not being replaced with anything of value.
+A shopping center has replaced a coke plant near Portsmouth, Ohio, while vacant lots and junkyards have taken over an iron foundry in Ironton, Ohio.
+The site of the world’s largest hot strip mill in Ashland, Kentucky, is now a polluted, deserted area.

 AK Steel Ashland Works

-I grew up in the shadow of AK Steel Ashland Works (then Armco Steel).
-My father still works at the mill, a shadow of its former self.
-Located along the Ohio River in Ashland, Kentucky, this near-700-acre facility contains a coke plant, one blast furnace, a basic oxygen furnace, and other production facilities.
-Of interest is the abandoned blast furnace and hot strip, both of which are being demolished after years of disuse.
+I grew up in the shadow of AK Steel Ashland Works (formerly Armco Steel).
+My father still works at this once-massive mill located along the Ohio River in Ashland, Kentucky.
+The 700-acre facility used to house a coke plant, a blast furnace, a basic oxygen furnace, and other production facilities.
+Of particular interest are the abandoned blast furnace and hot strip mill, both of which are being demolished after years of disuse.

-Before the Bellefonte and Amanda, there was the Ashland Furnace.
-When it was dismantled in 1962, it was the oldest remaining pig-iron furnace in the world.
-What replaced it was the Amanda Furnace, completed in 1963 with a mammoth 30.6 foot wide hearth.
-The Amanda was the world’s largest pig-iron blast furnace and routinely broke records for steel output.
+Before the Bellefonte and Amanda furnaces, there was the Ashland Furnace – the oldest remaining pig-iron furnace in the world when it was dismantled in 1962.
+It was replaced by the Amanda Furnace in 1963, which had a mammoth 30.6-foot-wide hearth and was the world’s largest pig-iron blast furnace, routinely breaking records for steel output.

-Bellefonte Furnace, completed in 1942, produced 1,000/tons of steel per day.
-Its was the 96th blast furnace constructed in the Hanging Rock region since the first pig-iron furnace was constructed in 1818.
+The Bellefonte Furnace, completed in 1942, produced 1,000 tons of steel per day and was the 96th blast furnace constructed in the Hanging Rock region since the first pig-iron furnace was built in 1818.
 The furnace was idled in 1996.

-Ironton High School, constructed in 1922, boasted a two-tiered auditorium, greenhouse, indoor swimming pool, gymnasium, cafeteria and library.
+Ironton High School, constructed in 1922, boasted impressive facilities, including a two-tiered auditorium, greenhouse, indoor swimming pool, gymnasium, cafeteria, and library.

 Alpha Portland Cement Company

-Cement silos adorn the former Alpha Portland Cement Company.
-Once producing cement for bridges, roadways and buildings, it offered the residents of the nearby towns a chance for quality, high paying jobs.
+Cement silos adorn the former Alpha Portland Cement Company, which once produced cement for bridges, roadways, and buildings, offering high-paying jobs to residents of nearby towns.

 Marquette Cement Company

-I recalled coming out to the Marquette Cement Company when I first received my drivers license at age 18.
-Laboratories, multi-story rock crushers, scales, bag houses, rooms full of documents and a dozen buildings remained – although all of that is now gone.
+I also recall visiting the Marquette Cement Company when I first got my driver’s license at age 18.
+Laboratories, multi-story rock crushers, scales, bag houses, rooms full of documents, and a dozen buildings remained – although all of that is now gone.

 Selby Shoe Company